Win a free golf book!

 Greg Norman's ChampionsGate opened to much ado when it debuted in late 2000.
 Located a mere 10 miles southwest of Disney World, its 36 holes were hyped to the max, with the majority of props reserved for the International course, a tough and barren 18 modeled in part after the Melbourne Sand Belt courses of Norman's native Australia.

 Turns out that the hype was mostly just that.
 The wind-swept appearance of the International, its feisty greens and modern sand "dunes", only serve to make the course seem unfinished and play more brutish (their motto is "It'll add 10 strokes to your game").
-Too bad, because at upwards of $185 for the International, the golf should have more character.

-Unlike the International, Highlands Reserve (407-629-6767) is built on authentically hilly terrain, yet the course is a manageable walk (in fact they encourage walking here, a rarity for Central Florida).
-Where Norman's course appears manufactured and is currently surrounded by a sort of eyesore resort and development, Mike Dasher's course fits the property, roaming back and forth between modest homes, open country, and a pine forest.
+Unlike the International, Highlands Reserve is built on authentically hilly terrain, yet the course is a manageable walk (in fact they encourage walking here, a rarity for Central Florida).
+Where Norman's course appears manufactured and is currently surrounded by a resort and development, Mike Dasher's course fits the property, roaming back and forth between modest homes, open country, and a pine forest.
 The large sandy areas and undulating terrain are utilized more for their strategic impact than for show, and the wild, hard-breaking greens are every bit the match for the International course.

 Highlands Reserve does not try to emulate faraway idols, and despite its robust appearance it's not nearly the punishing test that the International course can be.
 A walk around Highlands Reserve feels like golf in a natural state with plenty of heroic shots available for those who want them and alternatives for those who don't.
 It'll also save you about $100.